KinRap/GenerativeAIForTechWriters/Docs/Copilot.md

 -	Use of plugins and custom GPTs.

 ### Plan ###
-Microsoft Copilot offers a freemium pricing model, with a free trial and paid subscriptions like [Pro](https://www.microsoft.com/en-us/store/b/copilotpro) and [365](https://www.microsoft.com/en-us/microsoft-365/enterprise/copilot-for-microsoft-365):
+Microsoft Copilot offers a freemium pricing model, with a free trial and paid subscriptions like <a href="https://www.microsoft.com/en-us/store/b/copilotpro" target="_blank">Pro</a> and <a href="https://www.microsoft.com/en-us/microsoft-365/enterprise/copilot-for-microsoft-365" target="_blank">365</a>:

 ![Microsoft Copilot Pricing](../Images/MicrosoftCopliotPlan.png)